-PT Pertamina, Indonesia’s state oil company, is interested in a refinery in southern France that LyondellBasell Industries NV (LYB) threatened to shutter permanently, according to French Industry Minister Arnaud Montebourg.
+PT Pertamina, Indonesia’s state oil company, is interested in a refinery in southern France that LyondellBasell Industries NV (LYB:US) threatened to shutter permanently, according to French Industry Minister Arnaud Montebourg.

 The minister “received today a letter of intent in which Pertamina state-owned oil and gas company confirms its interest in the Berre-l’Etang refinery,” Montebourg said in a statement, without saying whether it was considering buying the facility.